seopatel/BIS15L-Project/BIS15L Final Project Group 9/BIS15-L-Final-Project-Group-9.md

+# BIS15L Final Project Group 9

 In this project, we are using data from the Open Access Series of Imaging Studies (OASIS), made available by the Washingtom UNiversity Alzheimer's Disease Research Center, Dr. Randy Buckner at the Howard Hughes Medical Institute (HHMI), the Neuroinformatics Research Group (NRG) at Washington University School of Medicine, and the Biomedical Informatics Research Network (BIRN).
 Our datasets were found on kaggle: [MRI and Alzheimer's Disease](https://www.kaggle.com/jboysen/mri-and-alzheimers).

+The question we wanted to answer is "What are the differences in measured variables between Demented and Non-demented subjects and do they have any predictive value in the development of Alzheimer's Disease Dementia?"

 Load libraries